-INGECON SUN 100 U units are fitted with a series of thermomagnetic circuit breakers to protect various components.
+The units are equipped with a series of thermomagnetic circuit breakers to protect their various components.
 These should be closed prior to unit start-up.

 Before working on the thermomagnetic circuit breakers, check that there are no electrical hazards inside the unit.